harshvardhanrana/Hsh/README.md

 In proclore, I am assuming that the state will have '+' if its pid matches with the terminal.

+If your previous command was echo 5 and you executed pastevents execute 1; then it would be saved as echo 5; and therefore it would be a new command.
+If it is just pastevents 1 it wont be saved as it will be echo 5 which is the same as previous command.

 Length of maximum command name is assumed to be 256 characters.
 Length of absolute path of a file is also assumed to be 256 characters.
 Maximum characters in a line is assumed to be 4096 characters.